48 Facts About the Spix’s Macaw: Extinct in the Wild

 43. Once the centre is ready for use, birds from Germany will be transferred to the facility in preparation for release into the wild.
 The release is planned for 2021.

-44. In 2020, the organization will perform a small release of captive blue-winged macaws (also known as Illiger's macaws) in order to test their procedures and equipment.
+44. Sometime in 2020, the organization will perform a small release of captive blue-winged macaws (also known as Illiger's macaws) in order to test their procedures and equipment.
 Wild members of this species live in the Caatinga.
-The researchers want to prepare for the release of the Spix's macaws so that the process goes as well as possible.
+The researchers want to prepare for the 2021 release of the Spix's macaws so that the process goes as well as possible.

 45. The researchers are also preparing the public in the release area.
 They are trying to raise the local people's awareness of the bird's importance.